The best smart locks for 2023: they'll keep your home under lock and app

 Do smart locks require batteries?

-While most of the best smart locks come with in-built rechargeable battery packs that can usually be recharged using a USB-C cable, a few devices still require AA alkaline batteries or similar to be swapped out every so often.
-These are becoming less common, however, and smart locks generally don't use a huge amount of battery power at a time.
+Most of the best smart locks come with in-built rechargeable battery packs that can usually be recharged using a USB-C cable, but a few devices still require AA alkaline batteries or smaller CR-type batteries to be swapped out every so often.
+These are becoming less common, however, and it's not a huge issue anyway: smart locks generally don't use a huge amount of battery power at a time.

 Can smart locks be hacked?

 Like any internet-connected device, there is a risk that someone could hack smart locks.
 However, some good security practices will help minimize the risk.
-If there’s a default password on the smart lock, always change it and opt for a unique password, avoiding duplicating passwords from other accounts, and using a mix of upper and lower case letters, numbers, and special characters.
-Ensure it doesn’t contain personally identifiable information, either.
-Make sure your home Wi-Fi also has a strong and secure password, and the firmware for a smart lock is up-to-date.
+If there’s a default password on the smart lock, always change it and opt for a unique password; don't ever re-use passwords from other accounts, and make sure you use a mix of upper and lower case letters, numbers, and special characters.
+A password should never include personal words like a child's name, date of birth or car registration plate.
+Make sure your home Wi-Fi also has a strong and secure password, and that the firmware for your smart lock is up-to-date.

 Other good smart locks to consider

-Whilst our top pick is the Google Nest x Yale smart lock (opens in new tab) - which has been our #1 since it was first reviewed in September 2021 - many of the other smart locks that you see listed in this guide would be fine, so long as they suit your needs and wants.
+The Google Nest x Yale smart lock has been our #1 since it was first reviewed in September 2021, but many of the other smart locks that you see listed in this guide would be fine, so long as they suit your needs and wants.
 We've had hand-on with all of the above locks but as we look to keep this guide up-to-date by continuing to review smart locks, they are a few other makes / models that should be given the time of day.

 August Smart Lock gets our pick for beginners.
 We think that it's affordable price, nice design, and potential for upgrades make it a good starting point for anyone.
 It comes not only from a reliable and trusted brand but is feature-filled as well.
 It's got the auto-lock and auto-unlock functions, naturally, but we also love that you can create temporary guest keys, which are handy when you've got guests or staff coming in.
 Plus, if you're anything like us who prefer to carry light when going for a run or a hike, you can rest assured that your Apple Watch can function as your key.
 Read our Should I buy August Home Smart Locks? for more information.